 Bring Your Own Platform (BYOP): Build, Buy, or Borrow?

-Oren Michels (Mashery), Seth Sternberg (Google), Jessica Alter (Bebo), Chris Damsen (Netvibes), Jeff Roberto (Friendster)
+Oren Michels (Mashery), Seth Sternberg (Honor), Jessica Alter (Bebo), Chris Damsen (Netvibes), Jeff Roberto (Friendster)

 Facebook has Platform.
 Google has OpenSocial.
 Many social networks are choosing to also roll out their own application platform offering.
 See an overview of social platforms from Bebo, meebo, NetVibes, & Friendster and find out what choices they made in creating their social platforms.